-Who can initiate a substitution request?
+Who initiates a substitution request?

 Students begin the process by asking their advisor to approve a substitution, but only a faculty advisor can submit the actual form.

-How do I initiate a substitution request?
+How does the faculty advisor initiate a substitution request?

 What if the substitution is not approved?
 Is there an appeal process?

 The dean’s decision is usually final.
 If there is an exceptional circumstance that warrants reconsideration, the faculty advisor should make the dean aware of it.